imkcat/CatDetailViewController/README.md

 # Introduction

-CatDetailViewController is a quicker way to create a viewcontroller for different type information enter,such as text,date or table!CatDetailViewController can make your code compectly,and replace delegate way!
+CatDetailViewController is a simple way to create detail information style viewcontrollers, such as text, date or table!
+CatDetailViewController can make your code compectly, new way to replace delegate!

 # ScreenShot